 In essence, the bill had said it is unlawful for ANYONE ANYWHERE IN THE WORLD to gamble on the net, particularly in the USA.
 Exceptions proposed were internet gambling on Horse Racing, State Run Lotteries and Sports Leagues.
 As for punishment, the bill tried to have the gambler lose his account with his internet service provider (ie: America Online would cancel his account).
 But the proposed penalties for the company or individuals running the internet casino were severe: Jail and a Fine.

 The House of Representatives introduced a similar bill (HR3125), and on July 17, 2000 it FAILED to achieve the proper amounts of votes.
 It is also now a dead bill.
 There is no doubt that these types of bills have MANY flaws, including rights to privacy and diplomatic laws.
 For the most part both bills were written by elderly statesmen with very limited knowledge of how the internet works.
 Also, there is still a strong lobby to push these types of bills through Congress (ie: Las Vegas originally did not want internet gambling, although their opinion is now looking more favorable for it).
 At this time the Kyl bill may be a "dead issue," as it was not voted on in the US House of representatives prior to Decmeber 31, 2000.
 It will need to be re-introduced into the US Senate to move forward.
-Make no mistake, there IS still plenty of political power trying to curb the internet casino business.
+Make no mistake, there IS still plenty of political power trying to curb the internet betting business.

 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THE BILLS BELOW THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS

 On February 12, 2001, The Committee on Banking and Financial Services in the US House of Representatives submitted Bill HR 556, otherwise known as the Internet Gambling Funding Prohibition Act.
-This bill is particularly deadly as it is designed to make it illegal for financial institutions to process and accept payments for any internet gaming business.
+This bill is particularly deadly as it is designed to make it illegal for financial institutions to process and accept payments for any online betting business.
 This includes credit cards, wire transfers, checks, electronic fund transfers.
 Penalties are up to 5 years prison for the gambling institution.

 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THIS BILL THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS